QUICK ANSWER

 How long does it take to get a Florida real estate license?
 Places the pending period inside the full licensing timeline

-Florida real estate exam test centers Explains Pearson VUE scheduling after DBPR approval
+Florida Pearson VUE real estate testing centers Explains Pearson VUE scheduling after DBPR approval

 Florida real estate license cost Shows the DBPR, Pearson VUE, fingerprint, course, and activation fee picture